 14. Invite a Pony or Two!

 The same company offering petting zoos may also offer pony rides.
 Ponies are always a big hit, especially for older children.
-Be sure to communicate to the pony ride company about what type of space at which your party is being held: will there be room to lead the pony rides?
+Be sure to communicate to the pony ride company about what type of space is available where your party is being held.
+Will there be room to lead the pony rides?
 Are there stairs the ponies will need to walk up and down?
 If your child has any favorite colors, be sure to communicate those details as well.

 15. Play “Pin the Tail on the Cow!”